The Vinnie Amico Experience Debuts On This Date In 2005

 moe., excuse me, the Vinnie Amico Experience, kept the rarities coming as they opened the second set with just their second (and as of press time final) cover of Jimi Hendrix’s “Manic Depression.”
 The band then threw fans for a loop with just the fifth ever performance of “Waiting For The Punchline Reprise” which on this night came ahead of “Waiting For The Punchline.”
 Up next was one of the improvisational highlights of the evening, a well-jammed “Opium.”
 A euphoric “New York City” followed and led into the debut cover of “Casey Jones” by the Grateful Dead sung by Amico.

 The five-piece ended the second set with a brief attempt at The Beatles’ “Let It Be” ahead of a stellar “The Faker” > “The Pit” sequence.
 Vinnie had one more turn leading his namesake project for the encore.
 Amico and his band honored their touring partners the Allman Brothers Band with a cover of the blues classic “One Way Out.”
-The quintet hadn’t covered the song popularized by the ABB in over two years and have since only played “One Way Out” twice (as of August 18, 2017).
+The quintet hadn’t covered the song popularized by the ABB in over two years and have since only played “One Way Out” twice.

 Listen to audio of the Vinnie Amico Experience taped by Rob Clarke: